companieshouse/styleguides/feature_flag.md

 * Feature flags **must** be prefixed with `FEATURE_FLAG_`.
 * The feature flag should contain a creation date in the following format `ddmmyy` as a suffix.
-* Avoid using dots in the name where possible as they cause problems on Windows based machines.
+* Do not use dots in the name as they cause problems on Windows based machines.

 #### Examples